Juleps in June

 Tad Bartlett writes fiction, poetry, and essays.
 His photography and essays have appeared in a semi-monthly series on the website of the Oxford American, as well as in the Mobile Press-Register and the Selma Times-Journal.
 His short stories have been cited for Honorable Mention in the February 2013 Glimmer Train Short Story Award for New Writers, and placed as finalists in the 2012 and 2013 William Faulkner-William Wisdom Creative Writing Competition.
 His poetry was a finalist in the 2011 Faulkner-Wisdom competition; and an essay was a finalist in the 2010 Faulkner-Wisdom competition.
 Tad has undergraduate degrees in theater and writing from Spring Hill College and a law degree from Tulane University, and is currently a student in the MFA program in fiction at the Creative Writing Workshop at the University of New Orleans.
 Tad is a founding member of the Peauxdunque Writers Alliance, a chapter of the Words & Music Writers Alliance.

 John Biguenet, 2009 winner of the Faulkner Society's ALIHOT (A Legend in His Own Time ) Award, is a fiction writer, poet, translator, playwright, and Distinguished University Professor at Loyola University of the South in New Orleans.
+In January, 2014, he was elected Chairman of Loyola's English Department.
 He is author of Oyster, a novel, and The Torturer's Apprentice: Stories, published by Ecco/HarperCollins in the U.S. and by Orion Books in the U.K. His fiction is published in Hebrew translation by Matar Publishing Company in Tel Aviv, in French translation by Éditions Albin Michel in Paris, and in Dutch translation by Uitgeverij Ailantus in Amsterdam.
+In 2014, The Torturer's Apprentice will be published in Turkish.
 Among his other books are Foreign Fictions (Random House), two volumes on literary translation (The University of Chicago Press), and Strange Harbors, an anthology of international literature in translation (Center for the Art of Translation).
 Biguenet’s radio play Wundmale, which premiered on Westdeutscher Rundfunk, Germany's largest radio network, was rebroadcast by Österreichischer Rundfunk, the Austrian national radio and television network.
 Two of his stories have been featured in Selected Shorts at Symphony Space on Broadway.
 The Vulgar Soul won the 2004 Southern New Plays Festival Award and was a featured production in 2005 at Southern Rep Theatre; he and the play were profiled in American Theatre magazine.
 Rising Water was the winner of the 2006 National New Play Network Commission Award, was a 2006 National Showcase of New Plays selection, and a 2007 recipient of an Access to Artistic Excellence development and production grant from the National Endowment for the Arts as well as the 2008 Big Easy Theatre Award for Best Original Play.
 Rising Water was the first of a trilogy of plays including Shotgun and Mold, both of which have also been produced to critical acclaim.
+Both Mold and his new play in verse, Broomstick, a one-woman play about a witch, have been nominated for the American Theatre Critics Association’s Steinberg Award for the best new American play of 2013.
+Mold will be produced at a North Carolina theatre this year.
+Broomstick had a successful run at a New Jersey playhouse in late Fall, 2013, and is scheduled to premiere with Southern Repertory Theatre in New Orleans, Fall, 2014.
+Also in 2014, a new chapbook of his poetry is to be published in Germany.
 For more on John and his work, Click Here!.

 George Bishop is the author of the critically acclaimed debut novel Letter to My Daughter, which at its core is a story of the collateral damage of war, with the book's Vietnam episodes giving the book its moral center.
 His new novel, The Night of the Comet, like his first book, centers on a family and the relationships between family members.
 Bishop holds an MFA from the University of North Carolina at Wilmington.
 After eight years of acting in commercials, stage plays, and guest starring roles in TV sitcoms, he traveled overseas and spent most of the last decade living and teaching in Slovakia, Turkey, Indonesia, Azerbaijan, India, and Japan.
 His stories and essays have appeared in publications such as The Oxford American, The Third Coast, Press, and American Writing.
 He now lives in New Orleans and is a regular member of the Words & Music faculty.
 Bishop, who has placed in the Society's William Faulkner - William Wisdom Creative Writing Competition, has twice judged the Short Story by a High School Category of the competition.
 For more on George and his work, Click Here!